Kyle-Ye/XcodeLLMEligible/README.md

 # Darwin Eligibility Override

-This project aims to achieve permanent use of Xcode LLM/Apple Intelligence on any Mac without disabling System Integrity Protection (SIP) or only disabling it once.
+This project aims to achieve permanent use of Xcode LLM / Apple Intelligence / iPhone Mirroring on any Mac without disabling System Integrity Protection (SIP) or only disabling it once.

 > [!NOTE]